Ludwig Tuman is an international award winning composer and a performing pianist. He is also active as a producer, teaching artist, and writer.

 Ludwig serves as Founder/Artistic Director and Composer for "Choral Tales," a project that brings together an expanding circle of artists, uniting choral music and narrative dance in a celebration of uplifting folk tales from around the world.

-Winning compositions were selected from a field of over 75 submissions from composers living in four continents.
+Winning compositions were selected from a wide field of submissions from composers living in four continents.

-In recognition of the award, the Variations for Piano were premiered in the January 2014 in New York.
+In recognition of the award, the Variations for Piano were premiered in New York.

 As a composer, Ludwig Tuman has written for varied media, including orchestra, chorus, chamber, and solo.
 He is a long-standing member of ASCAP (American Society of Composers, Authors and Publishers).
 He studied composition under Darius Milhaud in Aspen, Leon Kirschner at Harvard, and Roger Nixon in San Francisco.
 He also studied the piano under the internationally recognized artists Adolf Baller (who toured with violinist Yehudi Menuhin) and Istvan Nadas, himself a prized piano pupil of Bartok.
 His degrees in music composition are from Harvard (B.A. cum laude) and San Francisco State University (M.A.).
 He is a former faculty member of the Chicago Conservatory College, where he designed and taught courses in composition, theory, and non-Western music.
 One of his courses, surveying the extensive influence of the music of Africa on that of North and South America, featured a series of guest lecturers, including jazz legend Dizzy Gillespie.